What is bowel cancer screening?

-While not as widely known as other types of cancer, colorectal cancer is the second leading cause of cancer death in both men and women in Europe, and one of the most diagnosed cancers.
-Luckily, several screening tests are available for colorectal cancer, enabling the disease to be caught in early stages or prevented before it can occur.
+While not as widely known as other types of cancer, bowel or colorectal cancer is the second leading cause of cancer death in both men and women in Europe, and one of the most diagnosed cancers.
+Luckily, several screening tests are available for bowel cancer, enabling the disease to be caught in early stages or prevented before it can occur.
 In fact, some types of screening can even be done in the comfort of your own home!
-This article will summarize what colorectal cancer is, which individuals are at risk, and how to screen for it.
+This article will summarize what bowel cancer is, which individuals are at risk, and how to screen for it.

-If identified early with screening, the adenomas can be removed before they develop into cancer.
-Furthermore, screening can help find colorectal cancers in early stages, before symptoms begin.
-Identifying cancer early improves the chances that it can be cured, meaning screening can be used for colorectal cancer prevention and early detection.
+If identified early with screening, polyps can be removed before they develop into cancer.
+Furthermore, screening can help find bowel cancer in its early stages, before symptoms begin.
+Identifying cancer early improves the chances that it can be cured, meaning screening can be used for bowel cancer prevention and early detection.

-There are several screening tests that can detect abnormal polyps or colorectal cancer before symptoms begin (Centers for Disease Control and Prevention, 2022).
+There are several screening tests that can detect abnormal polyps or bowel cancer before symptoms begin (Centers for Disease Control and Prevention, 2022).
 Certain screening tests can be performed from home, while others must be done at a clinic, hospital, or doctor’s office.
-Read on to learn more about the different types of colorectal cancer screening available.
+Read on to learn more about the different types of bowel cancer screening available.

 1) Stool tests

-There are currently three stool tests available for colorectal cancer screening.
+There are currently three stool tests available for bowel cancer screening.
 These tests primarily look for hidden (occult) blood in the stool.
-Occult blood in stool can indicate colorectal cancer or polyps, although not all cancers or polyps bleed.
+Occult blood in stool can indicate bowel cancer or polyps, although not all cancers or polyps bleed.
 The guaiac-based fecal occult blood test (gFOBT) uses the chemical guaiac to detect blood in stool.
 The fecal immunochemical test (FIT) uses antibodies to detect blood in the stool (Provincial Health Services Authority, 2022).
-The FIT-DNA test is a FIT test for blood in stool, combined with a test that detects DNA markers for colorectal cancer.
+The FIT-DNA test is a FIT test for blood in stool, combined with a test that detects DNA markers for bowel cancer.

 Performing a stool test is easy and sample collection can be done from home.
 During sample collection, a stick or brush is used to obtain a small amount of stool.
 Users then return the test kit to the doctor or a lab, where the stool sample is checked for the presence of blood.